msnzilu/global-eats-web/docs/branding-guide.md

 └── tsconfig.json
 ```

-Use this comprehensive guide to create a cohesive, modern, and conversion-focused design that truly represents the GlobalEats brand! 🌍✨
+Use this comprehensive guide to create a cohesive, modern, and conversion-focused design that truly represents the Prepzi brand! 🌍✨